 - Ability to embed/de-embed using filter files to enable mid bus probing

-- Support for tri mode probes for single ended and differential signaling probing using Industry lowest noise probe P76xx series
+- Support for tri mode probes for single-ended and differential signaling probing using Industry lowest noise probe P76xx series

-- Manual mode testing for multi lanes
+- Manual mode testing for multiple lanes

 - Highly optimized setup performs Power Spectral Density (PSD) tests using oscilloscope-integrated algorithms uniquely, and does not require an external spectral analyzer or extra hardware to perform PSD measurements

 - Single printable report for all tests across different combinations, provides pass/fail summary table, along with margin details, optional waveform captures, and eye diagrams.
 Available in (.mht and pdf)

 The Physical layer is implemented for various high-speed serial interfaces (chip to chip communication) inside mobile devices.
 The common interfaces which utilize the M-PHY solution are: